Skip to content

 Why trigger an event

-With option 1, you would have a component property that says if the component is used on a dedicated page or in a modal.
+With option 1, we would have a component property that says if the component is used on a dedicated page or in a modal.

-Then, in your component login workflow, you could add a branch that defines what to do depending on the property value.
+Then, in our component's login workflow, we could add a branch that defines what to do depending on the property value.

-• first, in the component workflow, trigger an event after the login action is successful
+• first, in the component workflow, we trigger an event after the login action is successful

-• then, outside the component, you'll be able to react to this event.
+• then, outside the component, we are able to react to this event.

 Create a component event